jwtowner/lug/README.md

 - Natural syntax resembling external parser generator languages, with support for attributes and semantic actions.
 - Ability to handle context-sensitive grammars with symbol tables, conditions and syntactic predicates.
 - Generated parsers are compiled to special-purpose bytecode and executed in a virtual parsing machine.
-- Clear separation of syntactic and lexical rules, with the ability to customize implicit whitespace skipping.
+- Implicit whitespace skipping with clear separation of syntactic and lexical rules.
 - Support for direct and indirect left recursion, with precedence levels to disambiguate subexpressions with mixed left/right recursion.
 - Full support for UTF-8 text parsing, including Level 1 and partial Level 2 compliance with the UTS #18 Unicode Regular Expressions technical standard.
 - Error handling and recovery with labeled failures, recovery rules and error handlers.